grover66/kidtimer/README.md

+NOTE: Since my kids have grown up...
+I have not been keeping this software updated.
+Please goto https://github.com/JimDunphy/kidtimer for the latest code and new features.
+Great work Jim!!!

 I have been looking for a solution to this for a long time.
 I have two kids and wish to restrict their time on the computers.
 Since nothing else seems to work out there, I decided to write my own.
 I call it kidtimer.
 Very original, I know. :)

 Kidtimer should work on any recent version of Ubuntu, both 32 & 64 bit.
 Should also work on Debian too.
 It uses standard Linux utilities and notify-send (for user notification).